 Bring the old battery with you.
 Most places will charge you a core fee unless you provide them with your old battery.
 Core fees average $20.

-6. Bad Safety Switch on a Gravely Mower
+6. Bad Safety Switch

 A Gravely uses a safety switch in the seat as part of its operator presence system.
 The seat switch is installed under the seat to sense when the mower operator is in the seat.